4b11b4/dotfiles/README.md

 2. bwp - bitwarden password [bash-scripts]
    * copies password to clipboard
 3. ups - commit and push to any submodules, then main repo [bash-scripts]
+4. gsu - git-summary -q (lists all repos with changes or updates)